Life Is Not About Rewards and Punishments, But There Are Consequences

 Because sometimes life is like trying to play a piece of music with rubber kitchen gloves on.
 You want to press a specific key on your piano for it to ring out with that perfect sound, but you accidentally press more keys at the same time.

 The sound that comes out is a bit clumsy and off-tune.
-But little-by-little, with daily practice, we turn into skillful musicians able to produce the melody we have in our minds.
+But little by little, with daily practice, we turn into skillful musicians able to produce the melody we have in our minds.
 In the end, we’ll find the right keys.

-Learn to shape to your reality
+Learn to shape your reality

 Thinking everything we do and think has a whole series of consequences might scare you at first.
 But instead of seeing it like a classic “cause and effect” relationship, look at it through a much wider, richer lens.